 The “Historical Geocoding Assistant” is an open-sourced browser-based application for geocoding developed in the DISSINET project.
 It provides scholars with an environment that makes geocoding more convenient, faster, and ultimately more successful in terms of error rate.
-It is always the scholar who decides on the localization but the application gathers suggestions of coordinates from Wikipedia and GeoNames that can be used with just one click, allows the user to easily focus on the suggested places, and provides easy access to some useful online services (Google Maps, Google search, Peripleo).
+It is always the scholar who decides on the localization but the application gathers suggestions of coordinates from Wikipedia, GeoNames and other gazetteers that can be used with just one click, allows the user to easily focus on the suggested places, and provides easy access to some useful online services (Google Maps, Google search, Peripleo).
 This assistance significantly reduces the amount of copy-pasting and switching between browser tabs.
 Various base maps (including some historical ones) and overlay layers are also integrated.
 The application works with Google Sheets in real time through your Google Account, i.e. without the need to share your table publicly (but you will need to grant the application permission to access tables through your Google account; this permission does not give anyone else, including the developers, access to your data).
-Besides the geocoding function, the application implements various auxiliary features; for instance, the user can edit values in all columns of the table or limit the geographical area of interest.
+Besides the geocoding function, the application implements various auxiliary features; for instance, the user can edit values in all columns of the table.

 This section features some interactive and static maps presenting data collected or transferred into digital form within the DISSINET project or a partly related project “GIS for the History of Christianity”.
 We are interested in the places of dissident activities and places of origin or residence of people suspected of heresy as well as in the spatial distribution of the official Church infrastructure and of medieval religious communities displaying some similarities or historical links to dissident religious cultures.